ipponshimeji/Panasu/Test/format/inputs/title/embedded_metadata.md

 # Title by H1

+# This H1 block will be removed

+#### point of view

+* The title of formatted document must be from 'title' metadata if it exists.
+  In this case, 'title' metadata is given by embedded metadata block.
+* All H1 elements must be removed.

+#### assertion

+* The formatted document has only one H1 element.
-Title must be "Title by embedded metadata".
+* The title and the unique H1 element must be "Title by embedded metadata".

 ---
 title: "Title by embedded metadata"